sdiehl/write-you-a-haskell/000_introduction.md

 In mathematics a *function* is defined as a correspondence that assigns exactly one element of a set to each element in another set.
 If a function $f(x) = a$ then the function evaluated at $x$ will always have the value $a$.
-Central to the notion of all mathematics is the notion is of *equational reasoning*, where if $a= f(x)$ then for an expression $g(f(x), f(x))$, this is always equivalent to $g(a, a)$.
+Central to the notion of all mathematics is the notion of *equational reasoning*, where if $a= f(x)$ then for an expression $g(f(x), f(x))$, this is always equivalent to $g(a, a)$.
 In other words the values computed by functions can always be substituted freely at all occurrences.

-The central idea of *functional programming* is to structure our programs in such a way that we can reason about them as a system of equations just like one we can in mathematics.
-The evaluation of a pure function is one which *side effects* are prohibited, a function may only return a result without altering the world in any *observable* way.
+The central idea of *functional programming* is to structure our programs in such a way that we can reason about them as a system of equations just like we can in mathematics.
+The evaluation of a pure function is one in which *side effects* are prohibited, a function may only return a result without altering the world in any *observable* way.